dwyl/print-me/README.md

 + Design decisions
     + Is having the '.io' on the front necessary?
     + How can we add more colour to the t-shirt and interest to the design?
+    + Sizing of prints - is it big enough?
+Too big?
+    + Does the positioning of the back prints work?
+    + Does the questions 'Doing what you love?' + the website at the back make the t-shirts a bit too _promotional_ or does it work?
++ Do the darker colour t-shirts work or are the lighter/more colourful ones better?